ashiklom/pecan.book/Connecting-pecan-to-a-remote-server.md

 Before the first time, run `scripts/sshkey.sh`

+Note: some systems (e.g. BU cluster) use authentication at the machine-level rather than the user-level.
+In this case you will need to create a .rhosts file in your home directory on the remote machine and list the servers you want to connect from.
+[See issue #428](https://github.com/PecanProject/pecan/issues/428)

 ### If the remote machine does not support ssh keys

 Add the following to `~/.ssh/config`